highbyte/sonarscan-dotnet/README.md

 SonarScanner for .NET for use in Github Actions, with automatic pull request detection, analysis and decoration.

-The current version supports .NET 6
+The current version supports .NET 7
+- For .NET 6, use version [2.1.3](https://github.com/marketplace/actions/sonarscan-dotnet?version=2.1.3)
 - For .NET 5, use version [2.0](https://github.com/marketplace/actions/sonarscan-dotnet?version=2.0)
 - For .NET Core 3.1, use version [1.0.2](https://github.com/marketplace/actions/sonarscan-dotnet?version=1.0.2)